User-defined rule files and lib libraries¶

 check()

-Note: scheck expects user-defined rule names to follow these conventions
+Note: scheck expects user-defined rule names to follow such a standard

 - Write a manifest file